Al-Nukheifi's Hunger Strike in Saudi Prisons

 29 April، 2022

-On April 17, 2022, information received by human rights organizations confirmed that human rights activist and defender Issa Al-Nukhaifi announced a hunger strike from Al-Ha'ir prison in Riyadh.
-According to the source, Al-Nukheifi's hunger strike is due to his refusal to end government transactions.
-The failure to end them led to restrictions on his family and children.
+• On April 17, 2022, information received by human rights organizations confirmed the announcement of activist and human rights defender Issa al-Nakhifi's hunger strike from Al-Ha'ir Prison in Riyadh.
+According to the information, al-Nakhifi's hunger strike came in response to the refusal of his demands to conclude government transactions, which led to pressure on his family and children due to their non-completion.

 For years, detained activists in Saudi Arabia have been on hunger strike after using every means to pressure the government to stop the violations practiced against them.
 Although information from prisons is scarce due to the intimidation practiced against defenders and the absence of any role for civil society organizations and bodies, many hunger strike cases were monitored.

-• On August 15, 2021, human rights defender Muhammad Al-Qahtani announced a hunger strike after not responding to his demands, especially his transfer from the wing where prisoners are suffering from mental illnesses to another one.
+• • On August 15, 2021, human rights defender Mohammed al-Qahtani announced a hunger strike after his demands were not met, especially his request to be transferred from the wing where prisoners with mental illnesses are located to another wing.

 • In March 2021, more than 30 prisoners of conscience, including human rights activists Muhammad al-Qahtani, Fawzan al-Harbi, Issa al-Nukheifi, Fahd al-Arini, and writer Muhammad al-Hudayf, announced a hunger strike to protest the harassment in al-Ha'ir prison in Riyadh.
 The human rights activist Abdulaziz Al-Sunaidi, who is a prisoner in Qassim prison, joined the strike.
 On March 11, 2021, Issa Al-Nukheifi was taken to the hospital after a low blood sugar level due to a hunger strike.
 The hunger strike began because of the harassment and ill-treatment made by prison officials and their denial of contact with their families and access to books and newspapers.
 In addition to holding them in the wing where prisoners are suffering from mental illnesses, some of them deal violently with them.